roman-milk/roman-milk.github.io/teacher-is-mistaken.md

+===

-  ****** Teacher Is Mistaken Ch.
-19 ****** byStoryTeller07© Arriving home late, Hollie slipped off the dress and hung it up on the coat rack by the front door.
+Arriving home late, Hollie slipped off the dress and hung it up on the coat rack by the front door.
 The dress would be to hand if she had to answer the door.
 She shed the panties, meaning to throw them in the utility room from the kitchen.
 Hearing her master in the kitchen she walked in to assume a submissive pose.

   "Your slave is home master, ready to serve your every wish," she sincerely said.